 Knowing “Just Enough” as a Saving Grace

-However, there’s something to Luke’s knowing just enough that keeps him perennially innocent throughout the saga — despite how wizened he becomes by Episode VIII: The Last Jedi.
-It’s Luke’s innocent belief that there is still good in his father and that he can be turned from the Dark Side that prompts him to take action.
+Luke knowing just enough keeps him perennially innocent throughout the saga — despite how uncharacteristically grizzled he becomes by Episode VIII: The Last Jedi (#NotMyLukeSkywalker).
+It’s Luke’s optimistic belief that there is still good in his father that prompts him to take action.

 He puts his own life on the line to not only save his friends and the galaxy, but to prove to others and to his father that there is still, in fact, hope.
 In facing Vader, Luke also confronts the man who turned Anakin to the Dark Side: Emperor Palpatine (arguably, the biggest piece of shit in the Star Wars universe).

 It’s Luke’s innocence that prevails and appeals to Darth Vader / Anakin Skywalker to redeem himself and defeat Palpatine once and for all.
-Anakin dies, but dies with redemption thanks to the actions of his son.
+Anakin dies, but is redeemed thanks to the actions of his son.

 Training a New Generation